Prior to the Hunt

 - A port-a-potty is located onsite.

-- All hunters will sign a liability waiver upon arriving and then be assigned to a guide.
+- All hunters will sign a liability waiver upon arrival.

-- All hunters will be escorted on ranch-owned side-by-sides to pursue elk.
+- All hunters will be escorted in ranch-owned pickups and UTVs.
 Only ranch-owned vehicles are allowed on the property.

-- Cell phones should be placed in non-ring mode.
+- Cell phones should be set to non-ring mode.

-- The guide has final say on which animals may be harvested.
+- Staff have final say on which animals may be harvested.

 After the hunt

-- Hunters will be requested to complete a survey regarding the hunting experience.
+- Hunters will be requested to complete a survey regarding their hunt.

 The Hunter’s Checklist – What to Bring